QTC-UMD/rydiqule/JOSS_Paper/JOSS_Paper.md

 # Statement of Need

-The unique quantum properties of Rydberg atoms offer distinct advantages in the fields of sensing, communication, and quantum information which make them distinct from any classical analogue. (should have references?).
-The initial release of RydIQule (cite) in early 2024 built the foundational structure of generating differential equations from graph.
+The unique quantum properties of Rydberg atoms offer distinct advantages in the fields of sensing, communication, and quantum information which make them distinct from any classical analogue [@adams_rydberg_2019].
+The initial release of RydIQule in early 2024 [@miller_rydiqule_2024] built the foundational structure of generating differential equations from graph.
 While technically capable of modelling a huge variety of systems, it was missing functionality both in easy of use and capabilities in some more complex systems.
 The version 2 release of RydIQule introduces a new paradigm for labeling states by their quantum number, which trivializes creation systems with huge numbers of states, and can automatically calculate dipole moments for allowed transitions in real atoms such as Rubidium and Cesium.

 Many atomic systems have their levels divided into magnetic sublevels, which enable types of experiments not possible without them (example?).
 While many such systems could in principle be modeled with RydIQule's initial release, practical limitations would arise from accounting for systems which could quickly reach dozens or even hundreds of quantum states.
 For example, in accounting for nuclear magnetic splitting, users would have no choice but to individually add each state and coupling, making RydIQule of little functional use for modelling such systems.
 The primary goal of RydIQle version 2 is to allow modelling such effects with little additional code beyond what was required to solve very simple systems in Version 1.